-This post is an entry for Britmums’ #KidsGrowWild Challenge
+This post was an entry for Britmums’ #KidsGrowWild Challenge

 It is all too easy to allow older children just to do their own thing, and distance themselves from the rest of the family – it saves arguments for one, and makes life a lot more peaceful: This is especially true of a teen with Aspergers Syndrome.
 But I feel that every now and then, it is important that they are included, and that they learn to be a bit more social, and make sure they keep some self-esteem (in that they feel that people do want them to be included).
 With that in mind, and the fact that all of his GCSEs are over now, I enlisted him to help with the KidsGrowWild challenge – besides he’s very brainy and I thought I could do with his input.

 I explained to my teen that we had this lovely kit sent over and that we had to do something with it – and well, if we could think of something more unusual than just planting the flowers this would be even better.
 So he came up with the idea of an experiment.
 I thought this was a great idea because it’s something my second son will be starting to think about it, and if we kept it simple enough, something the learning through play would also benefit my 5 year old (and the youngest also joined in with the practical side).

 First of all I made up some sheets to help us all discuss what we needed to do – including explaining any jargon.
 The first part of our experimental design was to think about what the problem was.
 This was really interesting as we did actually go back and change this as it was originally about flowers, but my second son said he had done something similar at school and that it would be “germination” (he told me this is when the seed starts to grow radicle, the seeds first root) we would be doing as we had packs of seeds, and that actually although flowers like light, to germinate it is better in the dark.
 This lead to deep discussion about whether it is better in the dark or just absence of light, or just that they didn’t need light!